When Will the Baby Formula Shortage End?

 What did the whistleblower accuse Abbott of doing?

-The whistleblower's report, first detailed by Politico in late April and later shared by Rep. Rosa DeLauro, chair of the House Appropriations Committee, alleges:
+The whistleblower's report was first detailed by Politico in late April and later shared by Rep. Rosa DeLauro, chair of the House Appropriations Committee.
+Among other things, it alleges:

 In addition, the FDA's investigation found that Abbott "did not ensure that all surfaces that contacted infant formula were maintained to protect infant formula from being contaminated by any source."